garyfleming/apis-for-decades/apis.md

 # rep·re·sen·ta·
 # tion·al

 ^ Aside: if you look up a word in a dictionary it often has these dots.
-They don't represent pronounciation.
+They don't represent pronounciation or syllables.
 They're actually hinted places to take line breaks in constrained media (YMMV per dictionary).
 You might call that an affordance, if you knew what they were for.

+---

+# Fielding and Hypermedia

+> "What needs to be done to make the REST architectural style clear on the notion that hypertext is a constraint?"

+^ There are a few reasons for that but the most obvious is that REST is defined as a system for distributed hypermedia.
+The whole thing hinges on it.
+As Fielding has said many times, Hypermedia Is A Constraint.
+So... what is it?

 ---